RichyLe69/TCGPlayerScraper/README.md

 Card name and quantity on top with current market price.
 Full up-to-date active listings show Seller and their reputation, condition and edition, price, and quantity available.
+Intended to keep track of my personal collection.